-Pretty much everyone who overtook me (it must have been hundreds, I was so weak and dehydrated) asked me if I was ok.
+It felt like everyone overtook me (it must have been hundreds, I was so weak and dehydrated), and a big chunk of them asked me if I was ok.
 I was wobbling about and must have looked very worse for wear.

-A guy from Sunderland checked up on me with a few miles to go and chatting with him helped me forget about my predicament for a fleeting moment.
+A guy from Sunderland (a neighbouring city to my birthplace, Durham) checked up on me with a few miles to go and chatting with him helped me forget about my predicament for a fleeting moment.
 These random acts of kindness and consideration for the welfare of others were commonplace during the daily races of the Marathon des Sables.

 A little gift from man’s best friend, ‘Cactus the dog’ who became so viral online that he got his own column in the Independent and Business Insider (to name but a few) helped me out halfway through the race.
 Other than the occasional lizard, he was the first animal I’d seen that week and does it really get better than a dog to lift the spirits?!

 I stumbled back to my tent after 07:25:27.
 I was so happy to be back.
 As I was getting my bag ready for the next day I looked across and noticed we were sitting opposite the Moroccans – the professionals who absolutely smash the race by a country mile.
 The younger brother who usually finishes second to his older brother smiled over and offered us a cup of tea.